erithmetic/socket.io-ruby/README.markdown

 # socket.io-ruby

+*NOTICE* This project is no longer maintained.
+I will accept tested pull requests, but that's it!

 [Socket.io] for the Ruby Kids.
 A plugin for [Cramp](http://cramp.in/).
 Socket.io is a library that makes writing cross-borwser websockets super easy and resilient.

 ## Usage